 While that number of three to four times a day is usually fairly true for most dogs, there are a whole host of factors that can impact how often your dog needs to go outside.
-Ages are a huge factor, of course, and younger puppies tend to need to go outside more often than an average adult dog.
+Ages are a huge factor, of course, and puppies tend to pee more often than an average adult dog.
 Likewise, sick or older dogs tend to need to pee a little more frequently than healthy young adult dogs because their bladders just aren’t as strong and they are more likely to have health issues that require more frequent urination.

 The breed is a big one that determines the frequency of urination as well.
 Toy breeds and massive breeds tend to need to go out to pee more often, while medium and large breeds tend to have an amazing ability to hold things for a bit longer.
 There are also very specific breed issues that can cause a dog to need to go out more often, with certain dog breeds just not quite having the strong bladders that are possessed by their canine cousins.
 Indeed, even a slight breeding variation can really make a difference in how often your dog pees.
 If you have a mixed breed it might be worth getting a dog DNA test to determine whether or not the problem is genetic.